s3bu7i/VoiceMate/README.md

 1. Launch the script and wait for the initialization message.
 2. Say "Hello" to activate the voice assistant.
 3. Issue voice commands for various tasks.
+4. To learn the commands you can see the commands.txt file `commands.txt`

 ## Contributing